The structure of a local embedding and applications to Chern classes of weighted blow-ups: Abstract

 \section{Abstract}

-For a local embedding of Deligne--Mumford stacks $g: Y\to X$, we find an \'etale cover of $X$ by a (non-separated) Deligne--Mumford stack $X'$ such that the fiber product $Y'=g(Y)\times_XX'$ is a finite union of \'etale covers $Y'_i$ of $Y$, and such that the maps $Y' \to Y$ and $X'\to X$ are universally closed.
-Moreover, a natural set of weights on the substacks of $X'$ allows the construction of a universally closed push-forward, and thus a comparison between the Chow rings of $X'$ and $X$.
-In the case when $X$ is the moduli space of stable maps or one of its intermediate spaces, the Chow ring of $X'$ has been introduced and calculated in \cite{noi1} as an extended Chow ring of a network.
-Here we identify the corresponding stack $X'$ and its moduli problem in terms of stable maps with marked components.
-We apply the construction above to computing the Chern classes of a weighted blow-up along a regular local embedding via deformation to a weighted normal cone and localization.
-We apply these calculations to find the Chern classes of the stable map spaces.
+For a proper local embedding between two Deligne--Mumford stacks $Y$ and $X$, we find, under certain mild conditions, a new (possibly non-separated) Deligne--Mumford stack $X'$, with an etale, surjective and universally closed map to the target $X$, and whose fiber product with the image of the local embedding is a finite union of stacks with corresponding etale, surjective and universally closed maps to $Y$.
+Moreover, a natural set of weights on the substacks of $X'$ allows the construction of a universally closed push-forward, and thus a comparison between the Chow groups of $X'$ and $X$.
+We apply the construction above to the computation of the Chern classes of a weighted blow-up along a regular local embedding via deformation to a weighted normal cone and localization.
+We describe the stack $X'$ in the case when $X$ is the moduli space of stable maps with local embeddings at the boundary.
+We apply the methods above to find the Chern classes of the stable map spaces.